dsoellinger/IBCC-Lecture-Notes/README.md

 # IBCC-Lecture-Notes
-Lecture Notes / Course: IBCC (Imaging beyond Consumer Cameras), University of Salzburg
+Here are my lecture notes taken in the course IBCC ("Imaging beyond Consumer Cameras").

+The course is part of the Master degree programs "Computer Science" and "Applied Image and Signal Processing".
+The IBCC course was conducted in SS 2018.